TaylorHe/taylorhe.github.io/_posts/2021-10-05-make-it-faster.markdown

 ---

 ## Background
-Thinking about performance has been extremely important at work.
-It's engrained in all the feature enhancements and bug fixes that go into the codebase.
+Thinking about performance has been extremely important.
+It's engrained in all the feature enhancements and bug fixes that go into a codebase.

-Below is a simple problem statement my team faces, and some potential solutions we've thought about and attempted.

 ## Need for Speed